Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Appendix

 \subsection{Proof of Theorem \ref{thasymptP21}}

-The proof of this theorem is based on a martingale approach using the perturbed-test-function method and follows the method used in \cite{gomez2}.
+The proof of this theorem is based on a martingale approach using the perturbed-test-function method.
 However, the process $\big(\widehat{a}^{\xi,\e}(u)\big)_{u \geq 0}$ is not adapted with respect to the filtration $\mathcal{F}^\e _u=\mathcal{F}_{u/\e}$, where $\mathcal{F}_{u}$ is defined by \eqref{filtration}.
-In fact, neither the random operator $\textbf{H}^{aa}_{\e,\xi}$ nor $\textbf{G}^{aa}_{\e,\xi}$ are adapted with respect to the filtration $\mathcal{F}^\e _u$.
+In fact, neither the random operator $\textbf{H}^{aa}_{\e,\xi}$ nor $\textbf{G}^{aa}_{\e,\xi}$ (\eqref{haajP2}-\eqref{haagaP2} and \eqref{gaajP2}-\eqref{gaagaP2}) are adapted with respect to the filtration $\mathcal{F}^\e _u$.
 The proof of this theorem is in three parts.
 The first part of the proof consists in approximating the random coefficients $\textbf{H}^{aa}_{\e,\xi}$ and $\textbf{G}^{aa}_{\e,\xi}$ with new ones from which we can use the mixing property.
 The second part follows the ideas of \cite{khasminskii} and consists in simplifying the coupled mode equation and introducing a new process for which the martingale approach can be used.
-Finally, the third part of proof of this theorem is based on a martingale approach using the perturbed-test-function method and follows the ideas developed in \cite{carmona, fannjiang, gomez2}.
+Finally, the third part of the proof is based on a martingale approach using the perturbed-test-function method and follows the ideas developed in \cite{carmona, gomez2}.